CSCfi/Kielipankki-fcs-korp-endpoint/README.md

 # fcs-korp-endpoint
-The Korp fcs 2.0 reference endpoint implementation.
+A CLARIN-FCS 2.0 endpoint that forwards SRU/FCS queries to Kielipankki's Korp service.

 ## Quick start

 Call `mvn clean compile war:war` to create a war file.
 Use `mvn clean package` to do a full build with tests, war, sources and javadoc.

-There are though some configurations to change if you want to use it with your own Korp service.

 ## Kielipankki quick start